352.4 Computing Monthly Profit

 3. From the board payments and the amount of the room and board payments that are left after the above deductions, subtract the highest amount that can be used for SNAP for the household size, using the total number of boarders and roomer/boarders.

-Example: Mrs. Kizer rents two rooms in her home.
-She has two roomer/boarders and two boarders.
-She gets $160 a month in room rent, $360 a month in room and board (R&B) payments, and $200 a month in board payments.
+Example: Kelsey Kizer rents two rooms in their home.
+Kelsey has two roomer/boarders and two boarders.
+Kelsey gets $160 a month in room rent, $360 a month in room and board (R&B) payments, and $200 a month in board payments.

 Total room rent